-Every time you do so, a small quantity of breadcrumbs, rice, tomato pulp and spilt sugar land in the water.
+Every time you do so, a small number of breadcrumbs, rice, tomato pulp and spilled sugar land in the water.
 And guess what?
 Said bits and pieces go down the kitchen drain, usually with a good sluice of water to carry them through without mishap.
 But what if there’s grease in the pipe (see above)?
 Or if your drainage system is old and the pipes have begun to rust, causing a rough inner surface that acts as a magnet for all the crumbs?

 Before this happens, catch yourself the next time you wipe the counter.
 Ask:

 - Where are you planning to dispose of it?